piermafrost/GEOCLIM5_sulf/README.md

 You can put as many run names as you want in the deathnote, one by line.
 Don't forget to erase the names afterward!

 ### Multiple runs and job submission
-'submit_chain.sh' (in the repertory job/) is a bash script for automatically launching a serie of GEOCLIM runs.
+'submit_chain.sh' (in the repertory job/) is a bash script for automatically launching a series of GEOCLIM runs.
-A serie of runs are runs that have exactly the same configuration (except for their timesteps, starting and stopping times), each one starts from the end of the previous one (the very first one starts from the initial condition given by the user).
+A series of runs are runs that have exactly the same configuration (except for their timesteps, starting and stopping times), each one starts from the end of the previous one (the very first one starts from the initial condition given by the user).
 This is useful for runs with an initial perturbation, requiring a short timestep, but whose long-term evolution (after the adaptation to the perturbation) can be computed with a longer timestep.